agathis-project/salix-arctica/README.md

 !!!! signal name migration: **to follow Agathis Trunk Standard**:
 ENn shall change into GEn and TRG shall change into SEn.

-- The branch controll interface is controlled by **uC in Stand-By** state and by **uP in Active** State.
+- The branch controll interface is **controlled by uC in Stand-By state and by uP in Active** State.

-- INTGn, INTSn are driven by open drain FETs on branches with 10K and 5K pull-up resistance on root for respectivelly stand-by and active states. on root.
+- **INTGn, INTSn** are driven by open drain FETs on branches with 10K and 5K pull-up resistance on root for respectivelly stand-by and active states. on root.

-- A0-2, GEn, SEn are driven by uC and uP open drain drivers with respectivelly 10K and 5K equivalent pull-up resistance on root.
+- **A0-2, GEn and SEn** are driven by uC and uP open drain drivers

 - disable uC and uP internal pull-ups.

-- limit branch current leakage into control circuits to +/-10uA
+- limit branch current leakage into control circuits to +/-10uA **!!!!! updated Agathis Trunk Standard for this requirement and verify pull-up resistors for worst leakage logic levels !!!!**

-- limit branch current leakage sunk from control circuits to

 - transistors Q4-7 implement the logic level translation between V3P3 and V1P8
-  domain used by the uP buffers and VSB3P3 domain used by the uC and the branches; at the same Q4-7 prevent back-feeding the uP buffers when V3P3 or V1P8 supplying the uP are powered down.
+  domain used by the uP buffers and VSB3P3 domain used by the uC and the branches; at the same time Q4-7 prevent back-feeding the uP buffers when V3P3 or V1P8 supplying the uP are down.

 ```
                                                      uP State   uP State
 Control   uC    uC       uP                   uP     before     after
-Circuit   Port  Ball     Pin                  Ball   PWRONRSTn	PWRONRSTn
+Circuit   Port  Ball     Pin Name             Ball   PWRONRSTn	PWRONRSTn
 =========================================================================
 INTGn     PF2   C8       RMII1_REFCLK         H18    L          L
 INTSn     PF1   D8       XDMA_EVENT_INTR1     D14    Z          L